Primordial perturbations and non-Gaussianities in Ho\v{r}ava-Lifshitz gravity: Gauge Transformation, Gauge Choice and Gauge-invariant Variables

 The gauge transformations is as usual: \ea{ \Delta \phi &= -\frac{1}{a} \lrp{a \xi^0}' \\ \Delta \psi &= \xi^0 \frac{a'}{a} \\ \Delta B &= \xi^0 - \lrp{\frac{\chi}{a^2}}'\\ \Delta E &= -\frac{\chi}{a^2} }

 Due to the fact that $\xi^0$ is a function of $\eta$ only, the gauge choice is fairly restricted.
-Especially (or unfortunately), two familiar gauge-choice --- ``longitudinal gauge" and ``spatially-flat gauge" --- are not allowed in Ho\v{r}ava theory.
-First, we can use $\chi= \chi(\eta,x^i)$ freely to set $E=0$, while in general we cannot use $\xi^0$ to set $B=0$ to get longitudinal gauge or to set $\psi=0$ to get spatially-flat gauge.
+In particular, (or unfortunately), two familiar gauge-choices --- the ``longitudinal gauge'' and ``spatially-flat gauge'' --- are not allowed in the Ho\v{r}ava theory.
+We can use $\chi= \chi(\eta,x^i)$ freely to set $E=0$, while in general we cannot use $\xi^0$ to set $B=0$ and get the longitudinal gauge, or to set $\psi=0$ and get the spatially-flat gauge.

-However, there is still possible gauge choice in Ho\v{r}ava theory.
-First as we have mentioned, we can choose
+However, there is still a possible gauge choice in the Ho\v{r}ava theory.
+First, as we have mentioned, we can choose

 to get $\tilde{E}=0$.
-Then it leaves the question that if we are able to choose another gauge condition to set one of $\phi$, $\psi$ and $B$ to 0?
+This leaves the question: are we able to choose another gauge condition to set one of $\phi$, $\psi$ and $B$ to 0?
 In Ho\v{r}ava's original formulation of the theory, $N=N(t)$ is assumed to be a function of time only.
-Thus in this case, we can choose proper value of $\xi^0$ to set the fluctuation of $N$ to zero, i.e. $\phi=0$.
+In this case we can choose the proper value of $\xi^0$ to set the fluctuation of $N$ to zero, i.e. $\phi=0$.
 Thus, after gauge transformation with

 we get $\tilde{\phi} = 0$.
-This does not determine the time-slicing unambiguously but we are left with a time reparametrization.
-If we relax the restriction that $N$ have to be a function of time only, then there is no more gauge condition we can choose.
+This does not determine time-slicing unambiguously, but we are left with time reparametrization.
+If we relax the restriction that $N$ has to be a function of time only, then there is no gauge condition we can choose.
 In this case, we are left with 3 non-vanishing variables $\phi$, $\psi$ and $B$.